-- Elie in Rave Master, who asumes the tattoo on her arm is her name after getting Laser-Guided Amnesia.
+- Rave Master: Elie assumes the tattoo on her arm is her name after getting Laser-Guided Amnesia.
 It's actually both her home town and the coordinates of said town.

 - Blazing Saddles features Gene Wilder playing Jim, AKA The Waco Kid.

-- In Buckaroo Banzai, Jeff Goldblum's character is known only as "New Jersey".
+- In The Adventures of Buckaroo Banzai Across the 8th Dimension, Jeff Goldblum's character is known only as "New Jersey".

-- Coyote Ugly - When Violet first takes a job at the bar she's know as Jersey, her home state.
+- Coyote Ugly: When Violet first takes a job at the bar, she's known as Jersey, her home state.

 - Subverted in Forrest Gump.